rizac/stream2segment/README.md

   message.
 Alternatively, try `-W once` - warn once per process - and `-W module` -warn once per calling module.
-- `--cov`: track code coverage, to know how much code has been executed during tests, and `--cov-report`: type of report (if html, you will have to opend 'index.html' in the project directory 'htmlcov')
+- `--cov`: track code coverage, to know how much code has been executed during tests, and `--cov-report`: type of report (if html, you will have to opened 'index.html' in the project directory 'htmlcov')
 - `--dburl`: Additional database to use.
   The default database is an in-memory sqlite database (e.g., no file will be created),